Sigmmma/c20/src/content/h1/tags/contrail/readme.md

----
-title: contrail
-tagName: contrail
-img: contrail.jpg
-imgCaption: Sentinel beams and assault rifle tracers are examples of contrails
-stub: true
-thanks:
-  - to: gbMichelle
-    for: Limits
----

 Contrails describe the trail effects which commonly follow [projectiles][projectile], or emit from [model][gbxmodel] markers like the Banshee's wingtips.
 They reference a [bitmap][] to be rendered at repeated intervals and can be affected by [wind][] and gravity using [point_physics][].

 # Limits